Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring: Problem setup

 \subsection{Challenges from informative censoring}

-Estimating individualized treatment effects in survival analysis is challenging because standard assumptions required for valid causal inference are often violated.
-In particular, most of the causal survival literature~\citep{vanderlaan.2003, gao.2022, xu.2022, xu.2024, frauen.2025, curth.2021b} assumes non-informative censoring, i.e., that the censoring process is independent of survival time conditional on covariates and treatment.
+Estimating heterogeneous treatment effects in survival analysis is challenging because standard assumptions required for valid causal inference are often violated.
+In particular, most of the causal survival literature~\citep{curth.2021b, frauen.2025, gao.2022,vanderlaan.2003, xu.2024, xu.2022} assumes non-informative censoring.
 While this allows for identification of the CATE, it rarely holds in medical practice.
-For example, patients with more severe disease may drop out earlier due to transfer to palliative care, or participants may be more likely to withdraw from follow-up as death approaches \citep{templeton.2020, hernan.2004}.
 In such cases, censoring carries prognostic information, which, if ignored, leads to biased estimates.
 Below, we formalize the challenges from informative censoring and thereby motivate the need for our framework later.

-Why are the standard assumptions from the survival literature~\citep{vanderlaan.2003, frauen.2025, curth.2021b} violated?
+Why are the standard assumptions from the survival literature~\citep{ curth.2021b, frauen.2025, vanderlaan.2003} violated?
 These works typically make the assumption of non-informative censoring to identify the CATE $\tau_{a_1, a_2}(x)$ from censored data, which can be stated as

 This assumption requires that the censoring time is independent of the patient's survival time, conditional on covariates and treatment.
-Under this assumption, the expected conditional survival time function among the censored patients, i.e., $\mathbb{E} [ T(a)\mid X = x, \Delta = 1]$, is identifiable.
+Under this assumption, the expected conditional survival time function among the censored patients, i.e., $\mathbb{E} [ T \mid X = x, A = a, \Delta = 1]$, is identifiable.
 However, in practice, this assumption is often violated.
 For example, patients with a more severe disease (and thus shorter survival times $T$) may drop out earlier, for example, when transferred to palliative care or other facilities.
-Similarly, patients may be more likely to be lost to follow-up as death approaches, for instance, by withdrawing from the clinical trial \citep{templeton.2020, hernan.2004}.
+Similarly, patients may be more likely to be lost to follow-up as death approaches, for instance, by withdrawing from the clinical trial \citep{hernan.2004, templeton.2020}.
 In these cases, the expected conditional potential survival function under censoring, $\mathbb{E} [ T(a)\mid X = x, \Delta = 1]$, is \emph{not} identified.
 Therefore, the causal estimand, the CATE, is also \emph{not} identified as stated in the following lemma.

 \begin{lemma} Let the \emph{expected conditional survival function} $\nu(\delta, x, a)$ and the \emph{censoring strength} $\xi(x, a)$ be defined as above.
 Under informative censoring, the true survival time is unobserved, and, therefore, the CATE is not identified; i.e., { {